vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-with-tanzu.md

   - A datastore with sufficient capacity for the control plane and worker node VM files.
 *   A Network Time Protocol (NTP) service running on all hosts and vCenter.
 *   A  user account that has vSphere Administrator permissions.
-*   A NSX Advanced Load Balancer 20.1.6 or later OVA downloaded from [Customer Connect](https://customerconnect.vmware.com/) and readily available for deployment.
+*   A NSX Advanced Load Balancer 20.1.6 or later OVA downloaded from [Customer Connect](https://customerconnect.vmware.com/) and readily available for deployment. <!-- markdown-link-check-disable-line -->

 ### <a id=network-requirements> </a> Network Requirements